yantang01/yantang01/README.md

 ### Glad to see you here!
-I'm a CS student at [Carleton University](https://carleton.ca/) interested in web development, software development, and cloud computing.
+I'm a CS student at [Carleton University](https://carleton.ca/) interested in web / software development, and cloud computing.

 <br/>